ynshung/better-yt-shorts/README.md

 * Seeking 5 seconds backward and forward with J and L respectively
 * Decrease and increase playback with U and O respectively, change in speed carry over to next/previous videos
 * Revert to normal speed with I
+* Increase and decrease volume with + and -, mute audio with M
 * Mini timestamp and speed above the like button

 ## Future Implementation